ttp0513/ai110-module3show-musicrecommendersimulation-starter/content_based_recommender_dataset_analysis.md

 ### Why these weights make sense

-- Genre and mood receive 40% together because they communicate the user's clearest intent.
+- Genre and mood receive 36% together because they communicate the user's clearest intent without overwhelming cross-category audio similarity.
 - Audio features receive 50% together, adding detail without letting one correlated measurement dominate.
-- Year and duration receive 10% together because they should refine recommendations, not override musical compatibility.
+- Year, duration, and popularity receive 14% together because contextual signals should refine recommendations, not override musical compatibility.
 - Energy receives the largest numeric weight because it is meaningful across studying, relaxing, exercising, and social listening.
+- Popularity receives only 5% because exposure is not the same as quality or personal relevance.

 These are transparent starting assumptions, not learned weights.
 Evaluation should determine whether they behave as intended.